virtual-world-framework/vwf/docs/install.md

 Connect
 -------

 The server runs on port 3000 in development mode by default.
-Use Google Chrome to connect to [http://localhost:3000/duck-and-plane](http://localhost:3000/duck-and-plane).
+Use Google Chrome to connect to [http://localhost:3000/duck](http://localhost:3000/duck) and [http://localhost:3000/plane](http://localhost:3000/plane).
 View the excellent duck and the fascinating plane.
 Other applications may be available at other paths.

 _____________________________________________________________________________________